 2. You can offer free pdf previews on Google Books

 When you sign up to Google Play, you automatically sign up to Google Books as well.
 The store listing will allow you to appear in search results on Google Books.
-If you were living under a rock for the last twelve years: Google Books is a giant library project aiming to scan every single book in the world and making them searchable.
+Google Books is a giant library project aiming to scan every single book in the world and making them searchable.
 So, you can find the whole world's bibliographic information on the web.

 This would obviously violate some copyright laws, but publishers in the Google Books Partner Program can choose the percentage they are happy to display as a preview: it can be as much as the whole book!

 Why is this good for you?
 As Google is officially a verb now meaning ‘to search’, it is not surprising that Google will do everything in its power to get your books to the top of the search results.
 This includes keywords and full text searching.
 If you have characters with a special name or are writing about a niche topic, chances are that readers will find your book.
 Win-win.

 P.S.
-If you distribute through PublishDrive, you can also send free review copies of your books to readers!
+If you distribute through PublishDrive, you can also send free samples or review copies of your books to readers!
 Learn more about free marketing options here.

 3. Google might discount your books, but still pays you based on the listed price

 Most retailers have the right to discount your book as they please, and Google is not an exception.
 As for everything, there are good and bad sides to this.
 Discounting your book may set off Amazon’s price matching system, which means your books will be discounted there as well.
 On the other hand, Google Play will still pay you based on the list price.